thbrown/softball-scorer/README.md

-# Web app for recording batting data and optomizing lineps.
+# Web app for recording batting data and optimizing lineps.

 Live at https://softball.app/